rstudio/bookdown.org/content/archive/external/socviz-co.md

 pinned: true
 ---

 A practical introduction. [...]
-Forthcoming, Princeton University Press.
+Published by Princeton University Press.
 Incomplete draft.
 This version: 2018-04-25.
 You should look at your data.
 Graphs and charts let you explore and learn about the structure of the information you collect.
 Good data visualizations also make it easier to communicate your ideas and findings to other people.
 Beyond that, producing effective plots from